 5. Wear a Mask

-While hanging with friends and people outside of your home, the CDC recommends you sport a face mask when you're less than 6 feet apart or indoors.
+If you're unvaccinated and hanging with friends and people outside your home who are also unvaccinated, the CDC recommends you sport a face mask when you're less than 6 feet apart or indoors.
 Wearing a mask is the most effective strategy for stopping the spread of COVID-19, per a June 2020 analysis in the Proceedings of the National Academy of Sciences.

 Brown adds that it might be a good idea to wear a face covering even when you're physically distancing from others.
 This makes sense when you consider that some people talk louder than others and thus emit speech droplets that may travel farther, reach your air space and potentially infect you.